Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 Currently CocoaPods is used as a dependency manager.
 That can be re-evaluated when all libraries we use support Carthage or SPM.

+`Pods/` folder is checked in to the source control.
+That is needed so the project can be run right away when checking out the repo without the need to install additional tools.
+If there are any uncommitted changes inside the `Pods/` folder, they most likely need to be committed.

+## Conclusion

+Hopefully this document has given you an introduction to the project.
+Feel free to submit Pull Requests to improve this document.

+Looking forward to your contributions! 🙌